simplyboo6/Vimtur/README.md

 - The keyword search supports quotes ("magic phrase" for sentences and negation (-) on words and sentences).
 - When doing the keyword search there's a limit of 1200 results.
 - All code is TypeScript and the UI framework is Angular.
+- TensorFlow will run on the CPU.
+If you have AVX support on your CPU it uses native code and depending on the model and your CPU classifies in the range of 45ms.
+If your CPU does not support AVX it uses the JS only library and each classification will take in the range of 5s.

 ### Github Sponsors